ukrainian-serge/open_intro_statistics/README.md

 <hl>

+<h4>This collection of notebooks are intended to be a follow-along with the material in the book.</h4>

-<p>The OpenIntro Statistics book uses R languange exclusively.
-This collection of notebooks are an attempt to transcribe the tables, charts, etc, into Python.</p>
+<p>OpenIntro Stats book is an introduction into the world of statistics using a programming language called R exclusively.
+This is an attempt to transcribe the tables, charts, and anything else worth a challenge, into Python. </p>